How To Cook Chitlins To Avoid The Smell

 It is best to replace the lid with a newer model, but make sure the product is comparable to your crockpot.
 If not, heat will still be lost because the lid does not fit correctly on the top of the crockpot.

 Southerners think food is the perfect representation of their culture and lifestyle.
-People from the South believe chitlins reflect on family values and a person’s upbringing.
+People from the South believe chitlins reflect family values and a person’s upbringing.
 But it is important to cook this staple of Southern cuisine correctly.

 Chitlins might not be a necessity on everyone’s preferred diet.
 But it is a delicacy from our country’s past.